Teenage candidates for Kansas governor debate at a high school. Not pictured: the author, who has never been to Kansas.

 First, as one of only two candidates in this race who aren’t actually residents of Kansas, I bring a fresh perspective to the table.
 Kansas needs strong leadership and new ideas, coupled with youthful exuberance and rugged masculine beauty – some of which I possess.

 The other non-Kansan in the race is Delaware resident Connor Shelton, and I’d support him but for one crucial aspect of his candidacy: he’s currently attending college.

 I have not yet graduated high school, nor taken a civics course, and thus I am unsullied by any form of political ideology.
 I’m basically a placebo candidate, which already means I’m capable of doing far more to help Kansas than current governor and incumbent Jeff Colyer.

 I also know how to deal with the media far better than any other Kansas gubernatorial candidate.
 As you may recall, this past July The MIHS Islander gained global attention for interviewing Defense Secretary James Mattis.
 When was the last time Kansas was on the worldwide news?
 The Dust Bowl?
 The Missouri Compromise?

 It’s time to make this great state, which I actually haven’t been to but have likely flown over at some point, a dominant power in the U.S. economy.
 My 100-day plan includes the invasion of Nebraska and eastern Colorado, followed shortly by the conquest of Oklahoma, all so we can rebuild Kansas’s economy once and for all.
-I also want to legalize recreational marijuana and reinstate net neutrality, but those might prove more challenging to pull off.
+I also want to legalize recreational marijuana, so that people without a missouri medical marijuana card can use it, and reinstate net neutrality, but those might prove more challenging to pull off.
+Having access to a recreational dispensary could make getting cannabis-related products a lot easier for people who use it as a way to relieve pain and manage conditions they are suffering from.